dbwrush/CollectCallMappingKit/README.md

 - `destinationMapFilePath`: Path to the next level.
 Enter "modpath/" for the folder your custom map is in.
 Example: "modpath/dialogues/example.json".
 - `destinationX`: Player's x-axis upon switching.
 - `destinationY`: Player's y-axis upon switching.
+- `flags`: Optional, list any flags that are requied to use this switch.
+They should be separated by commas.
+- `useKey`: Optional, boolean to require the player to press the use key to use this switch.

 ## Hints